Developing the MPK Application

 The directories are specific to where an**

-application is installed.All
+mpkapplication is installed.All

-.
-This application will be installed under/data/simaai/applications/resnet50_sample_name/
+mpkapplications are installed under/data/simaai/applications/.
+This application will be installed under/data/simaai/applications/resnet50_sample_name/.

 The script purely invokes the CVU configuration application, and does not call